 - Choose the section in which you struggle the most to focus on in the first couple of days.

 Sometimes it is helpful to highlight any keywords in questions that may have thrown you off.
-For example, if math is something you know you struggle in, the quantitative section will likely require much more study time.
-Continually refer to the GRE study guide in this one week before the test.
+For example, if math is something you know you struggle with, the quantitative section will likely require more study time.
+Continually refer to the GRE study guide this one week before the test.
 Especially after each practice exam!

 Day 3 & 4

 - Are you still struggling in a certain place?
 Identify that (those) place(s) and use study test prep materials to review.